fnando/kitabu/README.markdown

 the messages added by the `layout.css`.
 Examples on doing this coming soon.

 Now it's time to write your book.
 All your book content will be placed on the text directory.
-Bookmaker requires you to separate your book into chapters.
+Kitabu requires you to separate your book into chapters.
 A chapter is nothing but a directory that holds lots of Markdown/Textile files.
 The book will be generated using every folder/file alphabetically.
 So be sure to use a sequential numbering as the name.
 Here's a sample: